-The University establishes a campus minimum stipend for assistants and the terms of the University Agreement with the Graduate Employees Organization (GEO) (PDF) stipulates the minimum for represented assistants.
+The university establishes a campus minimum stipend for assistants and the terms of the University Agreement with the Graduate Employees Organization (GEO) stipulates the minimum for represented assistants.
 Units may pay above the minimum, and stipend amounts vary from unit to unit.
 Assistantship stipends are taxable, and state and federal taxes are withheld from stipends.
 Assistants whose enrollment is deemed to be less than half time will also have Federal Insurance Contributions Act tax (i.e., the Social Security and Medicare deductions) withheld from their stipends.

 In addition, the stipend of students holding Graduate Assistantships (GAs) or Pre-Professional Graduate Assistantships (PGAs) will be subject to withholding tax on the value of tuition and service fee waivers that exceed \$5,250 per calendar year.
 Each semester, GAs and PGAs whose tuition and fee waivers to date are valued at more than \$5,250 will have withholding on the amount exceeding \$5,250 applied to their stipend payments.
-See taxability of tuition waivers associated with assistantships and fellowships (chapter 7 section D.3.).
+See Chapter 7.4 for taxability of tuition waivers associated with assistantships and fellowships.

-6. Employment Leaves:
+Employment Leaves

-Assistants are eligible for holidays, sick leave, parental and bereavement leave.
-See graduate employee information regarding leaves posted on the AHR site for full information.
-Questions about leave policies should be directed to the Office of Academic Human Resources at 333-6747 or 807 South Wright Street, Room 420.
+Assistants are eligible for holidays, sick leave, parental, and bereavement leave.
+Review the Illinois Human Resources website for additional information.
+Questions about leave policies should be directed to Illinois Human Resources.

-7. Teaching of Graduate Level Courses:
+Teaching of Graduate Level Courses

 Teaching assistants may not, either intentionally or by default, be given sole responsibility for instruction of courses or sections of courses at the 400- or 500- levels or for the assignment of final grades in such courses (except 400-level course sections in which enrollment is limited to undergraduates).
 Teaching assistants may only assist the responsible instructor in grading, laboratory supervision, and similar activities for courses at the 400- or 500-level.
 Infrequent lecturing is permissible.
-Departments requesting an exception must provide the dean of the Graduate College with a letter explaining the special circumstances that justify the exception, including the qualifications (expertise in subject, nearness of date on which the doctorate is expected, and so forth) of the student who is proposed as the teacher (see guidelines).
+Departments requesting an exception must provide the Dean of the Graduate College with a letter explaining the special circumstances that justify the exception, including the qualifications (expertise in subject, nearness of date on which the doctorate is expected, etc.,) of the student who is proposed as the teacher (see the guidelines on the Graduate College website).
 Exceptions are rarely granted.
-A student is not allowed to enroll in a course in which he or she is a teaching assistant.
+A student is not allowed to enroll in a course in which they are a teaching assistant.

-8. Renewal, Resignation, Graduation, and Termination of Appointments:
+Renewal, Resignation, Degree Completion, and Termination of Appointments

+Renewal.
 Assistantships are ordinarily assigned on a semester-by-semester or academic year-by-year basis.
 An appointment remains in effect only if the student maintains good academic standing, makes satisfactory academic progress, and provides satisfactory service.
-Assistants are eligible for reappointment at the sole discretion of the unit based on past performance of the assistant, availability of funds and the determination of the need for services.
+Assistants are eligible for reappointment at the sole discretion of the unit based on past performance of the assistant, availability of funds, and the determination of the need for services.
 Departments are encouraged to communicate with assistants concerning plans or prospects for new appointments.
 Departments have differing policies on the length of time students may hold assistantships and sometimes limit the total number of semesters an assistant may serve.
 Many departments require that teaching assistants obtain and maintain certain teaching standards in order for their assistantships to be renewed.
 It is essential for the student to be aware of the appointing unit's policy and to plan accordingly.